 From these results we may conclude that the majority of parties that answered our survey support the policy recommendations of the Plant-Based Manifesto, with rejection rates remaining low.
-In fact, of the 16 questions in the report, only 6 (o, h, i, c, d, k) show approval rates below 50%.
-However, percentages for "no position" are significant, crossing the 30% threshold in 10 out of 16 questions (o, f, h, j, c, d, k, l, m) and surpassing the affirmative responses in question i.
+In fact, of the 16 questions in the report, only 5 (o, h, i, d, k) show approval rates below 50%.
+Of these 4 still have approval rates above 40% (h, c, d, k).
+However, percentages for "no position" are significant, crossing the 30% threshold in 9 out of 16 questions (o, f, h, j, c, d, l, m) and matching the affirmative responses in question i).
 This demonstrates the need for further internal, political discussions about the issues at stake.

-Other key highlights from topics discussed over the last mandate include a low rejection rate of 13,1% for the use of denominations such as "plant-based sausage" or "soy milk" and only 6,6% of the parties opposing the inclusion of plant-based milks within the EU School Scheme.
+Other key highlights from topics discussed over the last mandate include a low rejection rate of 12,3% for the use of denominations such as "plant-based sausage" or "soy milk" and only 7,7% of the parties opposing the inclusion of plant-based milk within the EU School Scheme.

-Overall, the National Parties with 100% alignment were Parti Animaliste and Parti Equitable in France as well as Partido Animalista con el Medio Ambiente (PCMA) in Spain.
-These are followed by Zeleni in Czechia and the Danish Red-Green Alliance which state not to have a position in just one recommendation, while agreeing with all the others.
-The Danish SF, Alternativet and Social Liberal Party follow together with Die Grünen in Austria, Die Linke in Germany, Parti Socialiste in Belgium, and Les Ecologistes in France as parties with two answers marked no position and the rest positive.
+Overall, the National Parties with 100% alignment were Parti Animaliste and Parti Equitable in France as well as Partido Animalista con el Media Ambiente (PCMA) in Spain.
+The Portuguese parties People-Animals-Nature and Volt Portugal also show the same level of alignment marking only the question on equal VAT as not applicable, since it is already equal in the country.
+Then Zeleni in Czechia and the Danish Red-Green Alliance state to not have a position in just one recommendation, agreeing with all the others.
+The Danish SF, Alternativet and Social Liberal Party follow together with Die Grünen in Austria, Die Linke in Germany, Les Ecologistes in France and the Parti Socialiste in Belgium as parties with two answers marked no position and the rest positive.